Roki Sasaki's perfect game

-On April 10, 2022, Rōki Sasaki of the Chiba Lotte Marines of Nippon Professional Baseball's (NPB) Pacific League threw a perfect game against the Orix Buffaloes at Zozo Marine Stadium in Chiba City.
+On April 10, 2022, Roki Sasaki of the Chiba Lotte Marines of Nippon Professional Baseball's (NPB) Pacific League threw a perfect game against the Orix Buffaloes at Zozo Marine Stadium in Chiba City.
 It was the 17th perfect game in NPB history, as recognised by international standards (the 2007 Japan Series Game 5 perfect game, the 16th in NPB history, is not recognised by NPB because it was a combined perfect game, but is internationally recognised as a perfect game).
 Sasaki tied a NPB single-game record with 19 strikeouts and set an NPB record with 13 consecutive strikeouts.

 Background

 Rōki Sasaki set a Japanese high school record when he threw a fastball at 163 kph, breaking the record set by Shohei Ohtani, who had achieved 160 kph.
 The Chiba Lotte Marines of Nippon Professional Baseball (NPB) selected Sasaki with the first overall pick in the 2019 NPB draft.
 Lotte had him train in bullpen sessions exclusively during the 2020 season to prevent injury.
 He made his NPB debut in 2021.